-Devine, a Republican, was the representative for Ohio's 12th congressional district from 1959 to 1980.
+Devine was the representative for Ohio’s 12th congressional district and was a Republican.
+He served from 1959 to 1980.

 Devine is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Devine sponsored and cosponsored.
 See full analysis methodology.